douellette810/warehouse-checkin-app-tlwbob/AUTHENTICATION_SETUP.md

 - Verify the employees table has an 'id' column that is a primary key
 - Use the troubleshooting queries above to diagnose the issue
 - Try creating the table without the foreign key first, then adding it separately

+### Table not visible in SSMS but exists
+- Right-click on Tables folder and select Refresh
+- Check if the table is in a different schema using the provided queries
+- Verify you're connected to the correct database
+- Close and reopen SSMS if refresh doesn't work